cabloy/zova/zova-docs/guide/essentials/modularization/module.md

 ShortName: {providerId}-{moduleName}
 ```

+- You can use a function or feature as a `providerid`, such as: blog, dashboard, etc.

 ## Create Module

 You can use the cli command to create a module file skeleton, such as creating a new module `test-home`: